zerotwooneone/percolator/source/Percolator.Contracts/README.md

 -   **Session Management**: Provides RPCs to establish encrypted direct (one-to-one) and group (many-to-many) message sessions, based on the underlying `Percolator.Cryptography` domain.
 -   **Opaque Message Exchange**: Once a session is established, this service's primary role is to accept and forward opaque, encrypted byte payloads.
 It has zero knowledge of the content of these payloads.
--   **Identity**: Session establishment is based on cryptographic keys.
-Peers can optionally include an additional long-term identity key to associate with their session.

 ### `file_transfer.proto`

 This is a secondary, specialized service for high-throughput data transfer.

--   **Chunk Streaming**: Provides a single RPC for peers to stream file chunks (identified by their hash) to one another, similar to BitTorrent.
+-   **Chunk Streaming**: Provides a single RPC for peers to stream file chunks (identified by their hash) to one another.
 -   **Security**: This endpoint is inherently untrusted.
-The application layer is responsible for validating incoming stream requests (e.g., checking if the peer is authorized to send a specific chunk hash) and can reject unauthorized streams.
+The application layer is responsible for validating incoming stream requests and can reject unauthorized streams.

 ---